Schenk

-Schenk is a Jewish (Ashkenazic) and German occupational surname derived from schenken (to pour out or serve) referring to the medieval profession of cup-bearer or wine server (later also to tavern keeper).
+Schenk is a German and Jewish (Ashkenazic) occupational surname derived from (aus)schenken (to pour out or serve) referring to the medieval profession of cup-bearer or wine server (later also to tavern keeper).
 At one time, only Jews were allowed to sell alcohol in the Russian empire, which is why Shenk (Russian) and its later surname variants are very common.